2013 periodic review of Westminster constituencies

-The 2013 Periodic Review of Westminster constituencies, also known as the sixth Review, or just boundary changes, was an ultimately unfruitful cycle of the process by which constituencies of the House of Commons of the United Kingdom are reviewed and redistributed.
-The four UK boundary commissions carried out their reviews between 2011 and 2013, but their recommendations were not taken up by the government and instead the 2018 Periodic Review of Westminster constituencies was carried out from 2016 to 2018.
+The 2013 periodic review of Westminster constituencies, also known as the sixth review, was an ultimately unfruitful cycle of the process by which constituencies of the House of Commons of the United Kingdom are reviewed and redistributed.
+The four UK boundary commissions carried out their reviews between 2011 and 2013, but their recommendations were not taken up by the government and instead the 2018 periodic review of Westminster constituencies was carried out from 2016 to 2018.
 That review was also not implemented and its results were formally laid aside in 2020.

 The boundary commissions were to take into account revised rules for the number and size (electoral quota) of constituencies.
 The proposed changes included having a total of 600 seats rather than 650, as agreed by Parliament in 2011 to meet a reformist aim of the 2010–2015 coalition agreement.

 The process began in 2011 and was intended to be completed by 2013, but a January 2013 vote in the House of Commons stopped the process.
 The commissions commenced their map-drawing of entirely new boundaries in 2016, before they completed their work in September 2018.